Little Mexico: Discrimination

 Immigrants from Mexico included soldiers, business men and poor peasants.
 Middle-class immigrants suffered culture shock as they were suddenly qualified for only low-paying jobs and suffered social discrimination.
-Before the Civil Rights Act of 1964 and Voting Rights Act of 1965, Dallas, like most of the South, was racially segregated, and state law disfranchised most minorities.
+Before the Civil Rights Act of 1964 and Voting Rights Act of 1965, Dallas, like most of the South, was racially segregated, and state law disfranchised black people.
 Blacks and whites attended different schools; blacks could not eat at lunch counters in retail stores or white-only restaurants, or use dressing rooms in stores that solicited their business; they were restricted to the backs of buses.

 While not legally segregated, Mexican Americans suffered considerable discrimination, and were suppressed as second-class citizens.
 Woolworth's and other noted retail stores had their clerks tell Mexican Americans they were not welcome when they entered.
 The local park (Pike Park) was not open to Mexicans until 1931.
 Francisco Pancho Medrano (1920–2002) remembers as a child being allowed to swim in its pool only early in the day.
 It was cold then, and it was before the pool was drained from the previous day and refilled with fresh water, reserved for White swimmers.
 High school students from Little Mexico were “highly encouraged” to attend Crozier Technical High School, nicknamed “Taco Tech,” rather than pursue academic studies.
 Pauline Castillo Lozano (1903–2000) recalled moving out of Little Mexico in the 1940s.
 She let her new neighbors in a predominantly White neighborhood assume she was the maid for her lighter-skinned husband and adopted white daughter.